davidejones/integrations-core/postgres/README.md

 ### Database Configuration

 Configure the following [Postgres parameters](https://www.postgresql.org/docs/13/config-setting.html).
-This is required only for [Deep Database Monitoring](#deep-database-monitoring).
+These parameters are required only for [Deep Database Monitoring](#deep-database-monitoring). **Note:** a server restart is required for these settings to take effect.
+For further information on these parameters, please see the [documentation](https://www.postgresql.org/docs/current/pgstatstatements.html).

 | Parameter | Value | Description |
 | --- | --- | --- |